 A simple twist extends the lifespan.
 By rotating your rug 180 degrees every six months, you distribute the wear evenly.
 This keeps the surface nicely balanced and prevents visible wear on one side.

 A well-chosen rug deserves long-lasting care.
-By making conscious maintenance choices, sisal retains its characteristic texture and natural appearance.
+Through conscious maintenance choices, sisal retains its characteristic texture and natural appearance.
 A rug made of pure sisal, if well cared for, effortlessly lasts ten to twenty years.